MadeAgents/mobile-use/README.md

 ## 🌱Contributing
 We welcome all forms of contributions!
-Please read our contribution guide to learn about:
-- How to submit an issue to report problems.
-- The process of participating in feature development, See [Developer Document](docs/develop_en.md).
-- Code style and quality standards, See [Developer Document](docs/develop_en.md).
-- Methods for suggesting documentation improvements.
+You can share your idea by creating a [Issue](https://github.com/MadeAgents/mobile-use/issues) or merge your code by submitting a [PR](https://github.com/MadeAgents/mobile-use/pulls).

 ## 📜 License